stoplightio/docs/articles/prism/faqs.md

     - Make sure you connected your specification correctly.
     - Make sure before and after rules are set up correctly, we recommend using the Stoplight Shared/Common scenarios.

 - Invalid specification.
-Please see your specification validation errors at the top right when viewing your specification.
+Please see your specification validation errors in the top right of the application when viewing your specification.
   - [Learn more here](/modeling/modeling-with-openapi/validating-your-api-spec)

 - Stoplight project is private, login with your Stoplight credentials.